maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 return &string_buf->data[buf_off];
 ```

 To retrieve the pathname from the `path` `struct` we need to walk the directory hierarchy until reaching the root directory of the same mount.
+For sake of simplicity we skip this part.

 ## Wrapping up